gschmottlach-xse/jayson/README.md

 * If requesting methods on a Jayson server, arguments left out will be `undefined`
 * Too many arguments or arguments with invalid names will be ignored
-* It is assumed that the last argument to a server method is the callback and it will not be filled with something else
+* It is assumed that the last argument to a server method is the callback and it will not be filled with something else.
+The callback function itself will also have a `transport` attribute which is an object containing a `protocol` field indicating the transport type (e.g. `http:`, `https:`, `tcp:`, `tls:` or `ws:`) and another field (`socket`) with the socket instance used to transport the request.
 * Parsing a function signature and filling in arguments is generally *not recommended* and should be avoided

 ### Promises